What is Marketing Research? The 2026 Guide for Startups and B2B Founders

 - Product development: What features do buyers actually want versus what your team thinks they want?

 - Pricing strategy: What is the perceived value of your offer?
-What price points create friction or build trust?
+What price points create friction or build trust in the Indian market?

 - Go-to-market planning: Which customer segments should you prioritise?
 Which channels do your buyers actually use?
 A structured Go-to-Market strategy is built on this foundation.